vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/introduction.md

 B(\omega^i) &= B_i \quad \Longrightarrow \quad B = [1, 1, 2, 3, 5, 8, 13, 21]
 \end{aligned}

-The relations between the states of registries are translated into relations (A.K.A identities) in the polynomial setting:
+The relations between the states of registries are translated into identities in the polynomial setting:

 \begin{aligned}
 A(x\omega) &= \bigg\lvert_H  B(x), \\